ramon-astudillo/vimbox/README.md

 VimBox
 ======

-I use vim a lot, I keep a lot of notes across machines. `VimBox` was born as a cheap way to sync those notes using dropbox while having a bit more control than with their client, namely
+I use vim a lot.
+I keep a lot of notes across machines. `VimBox` was born as a cheap way to sync those notes using dropbox while having a bit more control than with their client, namely